-In this display mode, so called "Alias" signal display can be avoided.
+In this display mode, so called "Alias" signal displays can be avoided.
 The signals to be recorded are sampled with a higher sampling rate than that required by the time coefficient and the display resolution.
 This is enabled by the 1 M Byte storage capacity per signal as it enables you to store more data than actually required.
 As 1 M Byte data are available although only 2000 can be displayed by the crt, one sample is taken from 500 to be displayed, the sample with the highest deviation being taken.
-So each of the 2000 samples displayed is taken out of

-500 (2000 500= 1 M).
+So each of the 2000 samples displayed is taken out of 500 (2000 \ 500= 1 M).
 This means that in comparison with 2000 k Byte memory and 2000 samples display, signal frequencies can be 500 times higher before they could cause aliasing.
-The minimum and maximum value display has the disadvantage that more noise becomes visible.
 All samples are displayed in vector mode as described in item 10.4.2.